 Barton, K. 2023.
 Sentinels of the Sahel: Identifying Values of Baobob Forests and Threats to the Species in Senegal.
 Focus on Geography.

-Barton, Karen Samantha.
-2021.
+Barton, Karen S. 2021.
 Africa’s Greatest Shipwreck: Causes and Consequences of a Humanitarian Disaster.
 Lexington: Landam, MD.
 (January 15, 2021, Rowman & Littlefield imprint).

 Barton, K. 2021.
 Who Builds the Desert?
 Exploring Guest Worker Migration, Resources, and Julian Agyeman’s “Just” Sustainability in the Arabian Gulf. in Handbook on Teaching Social Issues, eds.
-(Evans, Ronald), 2nd edition, Information Age Publishing (in press).
+(Evans, Ronald), 2nd edition, Information Age Publishing.